Cuba: From Havana to Santiago

 With a bit of luck, we will also try to see some yoruba drumming ceremony to understand the origin of the Afro-Cuban dances we dance today.

-Today we will have the free day to do whatever we want, although a highly recommended option is to go on a boat trip from Cayo Coco, neighbouring Cayo Guillermo, in order to make snorkel or diving for certificates or those who want to have a christening.
+Today we will have the free day to do as we please, although a highly recommended option is to take a boat trip from Guardalavaca to do snorkel or diving for certificates or those who want to have a christening.

-If you don't feel like it, you can simply enjoy the beaches of Cayo Coco or just stay at the resort in Cayo Guillermo and relax from your last day in paradise.
+If you don't fancy it, you can simply enjoy the beaches or just stay at the resort relaxing from your last day in paradise.

 We will finish the evening with our DANCE CLASS, before going out for dinner and enjoying the hotel's shows.